yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-39/lab/README.md

 ## Getting Started

-* Ensure that your API server is deployable to Heroku
-* Ensure that your Queue server is deployable to Heroku
-* You may have a previous deployments out there.
-Validate
-* Open this [Starter Sandbox](https://codesandbox.io/s/z6mpqy858m) and Fork it
+Starter code has been provided for you in the `/lab/starter-code` folder.

+Open [Code Sandbox](http://codesandbox.io) and Create a new application.
+When prompted, choose "From GitHub" and then paste in the URL to today's starter code folder from your fork of the class repository.

+You will be submitting the URL to this working sandbox as part of your assignment.

-## Assignment
+## Requirements
-For this assignment, you will be creating a database dashboard so that the members of your DBA team can monitor database activity in real time.

-Your react application will be conneced to the Q server you build in Block 4.
-It will connect to the `database` queue and subscribe to `create`, `update`, and `delete` events.
-For each event, update the UI to indicate the collection that was affected, the event type, the time, and the ID of the record.
-You may optionally display additional information.

-You should give careful consideration to the visual layout of your application, color choices, animations, and overal usability.

-### Notes - Q Server
+* Begin working with the server running locally.
+* Create a `<ChatContext />` that wraps the entire application with chat logic and state
+* Create a chat 'hook' that consumes that context with the `useContext()` hook
+* Incorporate that hook into the `<Words />` and `<Form />` components for the display of chat messages and the sending of new ones.
+* Change the functionality from showing only the last phrase typed to displaying a running view of the **last 15** entries
-* Deploy the server to Heroku and validate that you can connect and subscribe to events.
+* Deploy the server to Heroku and validate that you can connect and subscribe to events remotely
   * Listen on `process.env.PORT`
   * Heroku will assign you a port
-* Listen on a queue called `database`
-* Montior the following events: `create`, `read`, `update`

-### Notes - API Server
-* Deploy the server to Heroku
-* Listen on `process.env.PORT`
-  * Heroku will assign you a port
-* Alter your API server to connect to the Q server at startup
-* Edit your models and make the following changes
-  * Add "post" hooks for `save`, `delete`
-  * For each, publish a new event to the Q server
-  * Make sure and publish separate events for `create` and `update`, not just `save`

-### Notes - Connections
-* Ensure that you can use `Postman` or `httpie` to hit your server properly.
-  * Ensure that all write actions publish the appropriate event and payload into the queue.
-  * You can use Postman and your original "logger" client to do this.
-  * Once you are confident in the wiring, begin work on the react client.

-### Testing
+### Stretch Goals
-* Cover your React application in tests
+* Integrate with Q instead of straight socket.io
+* Allow multiple "rooms" (different named Q's)

-### Assignemnt Submission Instructions
+## Assignemnt Submission Instructions
 Refer to the [lab-instructions.md](../../../reference/submission-instructions/labs.md) for the complete lab submission process and expectations